Our golf course is set in over 160 acres of parkland in the beautiful Lune Valley and is our members' pride and joy.

 The par of 72 is evenly distributed over the two halves, each having two par threes, five par fours and two par fives.
 The course is set out in two anti-clockwise nine hole loops that make full use of the natural landscape.

 The front nine crosses Barbon Beck and works it's way down to the River Lune, before returning to the clubhouse.
 The back nine then heads north up the Lune valley, presenting you with spectacular views of the Howgill Fells, before reaching the high point of the course on the 15th green.

 The final three holes then provide a strong finish as you turn back into the prevailing south westerly breeze, with our signature 17th hole being a 157 yard par three to a green located just over Barbon Beck.

-A reduced green fee is offered for the Lune Course and we also offer a membership category specifically for this layout.
+A reduced green fee is offered for The Lune Course and we also offer a membership category specifically for these tees.

 We have excellent practice facilities that compliment our golf course, including our open air driving range and short game chipping area.